 Edited by Anna Bentkowska-Kafel and Orla Murphy

-Colour and Space in Cultural Heritage (COSCH) is an interdisciplinary network of experts in the applications of the latest optical measuring techniques and imaging to documentation of artefacts.
-Users of such applications are also involved.
+Colour and Space in Cultural Heritage (COSCH) is an interdisciplinary network of experts in and users of the latest optical measuring techniques and imaging used in documentation of artefacts.
 COSCH aims to enhance the existing practice and standards in 3D documentation, by promoting a better understanding of science, and widening the use of specialist technologies.
 COSCH networking activities are funded by COST, an intergovernmental framework for European Cooperation in Science and Technology, allowing the coordination of nationally-funded research on a European level.
 COSCH is a COST Transdomain Action in the area of Materials, Physics and Nanosciences.
-Funding has been made available for four years, from November 2012 to October 2016.
+Funding has been made available from 2012 to 2016.

 News from the Field

-The support of the European Cooperation in Science and Technology, the COST Action TD1201 "Colour and Space in Cultural Heritage" (www.cosch.info) is gratefully acknowledged by the contributors who participate in this COST Action.
+The Authors of scientific papers and reports gratefully acknowledge the support of the European Cooperation in Science and Technology, the COST Action TD1201 "Colour and Space in Cultural Heritage" (www.cosch.info).

 The articles in this issue express the views of the authors and not necessarily those of the COSCH Editorial Board and reviewers.

 © Colour and Space in Cultural Heritage.
-Text © individual author(s) and reproduction is with their permission.
-Illustrations © individual authors/photographers; Athena Research and Innovation Center at the University Kimmeria, Xanthi; National Museum in Kraków; 2+3D Photography, Rijksmuseum, Amsterdam; National Gallery of Art, Washington D.C., reproduced with kind permission.
+Articles © individual author(s) and reproduction is with their permission.
+Illustrations © individual authors/photographers.
+The image of Jim Button and Luke the Engine Driver © Augsburger Puppenkiste, Thienemann-Esslinger Verlag GmbH and Oehmichens Marionettentheater reproduced with kind permission.